dolittle007/dolittle007.github.io/_posts/2016-09-13-RNA-seq-analysis.md

 --no-bam-output # Do not output any BAM file.
 -p # Number of threads to use.
 --paired-end # Input reads are _paired-end_ reads.
 --forward-prob # Probability of generating a read from the forward strand of a transcript.
-1: strand-specific protocol where all (upstream) reads are derived from the forward strand; 0: strand-specific protocol where all (upstream) read are derived from the reverse strand; 0.5: non-strand-specific protocol.
+1: strand-specific protocol where all (upstream) reads are derived from the forward strand **(Ligation method)**; 0: strand-specific protocol where all (upstream) read are derived from the reverse strand **(dUTP method)**; 0.5: non-strand-specific protocol.[For strand issues discussion](http://databeauty.com/blog/opinion/2016/09/21/RNA-seq-strand-issues.html "RNA-seq strand issues")
 {% endhighlight%}

 #### Output